algolia/docsearch/docs/src/config-file.md

  - extract the content of every single crawled page following the logic you defined using the CSS selectors
  - push the resulting records to the Algolia index you configured

+### Does the crawl encompass several domains/sub-domains?

+The `start_urls` define the allowed domain for our crawler.
+Basically, we take the main domain of every URLs.
+We will not go outside this whitelisted domain list.
+If you want to encompass a wider domain, please include it as a new start_url.

 ## Configuration format

 A configuration file looks like: